advanced-stack/py-llm-core/README.md

 # PyLLMCore

+## Update - 06/25/2026

+This repository is now read-only and considered legacy.
+Best replacements are `msgspec` or `pydantic`.

 ## Overview

 PyLLMCore is a lightweight Python library designed to provide a simple and efficient interface for interacting with Large Language Models (LLMs).
 It supports a variety of models, including: